 Mudlarks Garden in Hertford, United Kingdom, is an inspiring example of how local food production can make a difference for some of the most vulnerable members of our communities.
 From growing vegetables in the community garden to maintaining gardens of elderly people or preparing and serving local food at the Mudlarks Café, all projects support local people with learning difficulties and mental health issues.
 Mudlarks Garden enables them to take a full and active role in our community, and lead more fulfilling lives.

 3. Zero waste of food and human talent

-At award-winning bakery Trash’ure Taarten in Nijmegen, The Netherlands, there’s no space for food waste.
+Although not an urban farm, Trash’ure Taarten in Nijmegen, The Netherlands, couldn’t be left out of this list. there’s no space for food waste.
+At this award-winning bakery, there is no space for food waste.
 There is space for human talent though.
-Refugees – suffering the highest unemployment rates in the entire country – turn rescued fruit and vegetables into delicious sweet and savory pastry.
+Refugees – suffering the highest unemployment rates in the entire country – turn rescued fruit and vegetables into delicious sweet and savory pastries.

 4. Cultivating hope for the homeless

 In Kuala Lumpur, Malaysia’s capital, hope for the homeless is cultivated at the Anjung Kelana transformation centre.
 The ‘Hijrah Warrior’ urban farm project teaches homeless urban citizens how to grow and harvest crops such as cucumbers, kangkung, okra and corn.
 After a successful training, the brand new agropreneurs are provided with land to cultivate, so they can become independent, earn a living and inspire others to follow their path.

 Lilian Nakigozi proves that even in small spaces you can make a big impact.
 Women and girls living in urban slums in Uganda are landless and have limited space to grow food.
 Women Smiles Uganda empowers them through vertical farming, composting and financial education.
 By linking the vertical farmers directly to markets, they can sell their surplus of their produce for alternative livelihood.